kullbom/dbflow/Milestones.md

 [x] XProperties of types not scripted
 [x] Clone all xproperties - not only ms_description
-[ ] Improved support for cloning/copy data
-    [ ] (Basic) Support for specific data (not only TopN) [ ] Consider some kind of support for exclusion and/or modification of cloned data (to be able to avoid certain data and anonymize)
 [ ] License-header in all files
 [ ] Generate to temp directory and rename when finished [x] Go through the schema model and clean it up...